CreaturesInUnitards/aims/README.md

 are: AIMS uses the kernel of the Meiosis pattern, shallowly, to create both infrastructure and methodology for managing application state, without requiring users to be self-loathing or good at wrestling*.
-Oh and it's also under 800 bytes with zero dependencies.
+Oh and it's also just over 750 bytes with zero dependencies.

 _* Meiosis doesn't have these requirements either, but many other state management approaches do.
 You know who you are._